Vili people

 With the Yombe, the Lumbu, the Vungu, the Punu and the Kugni, they lived harmoniously within the former Kingdom of Loango.
 They have even developed with the Kugni, the Bundiku, a good neighborly relationship to avoid conflicts.

 The Vili culture is rich in a secular history, a Matrilineality society which is the foundation of a Vili language full of nuances where proverbs have a prominent place; of an original measurement system, of a spirituality whose Nkisi, Nkisi Konde or nail fetishes are the famous physical representation.
 These artifacts are "commentaries by themselves".
 They provide keys to the understanding of creativity and identity that prevailed at the time of their creation.

 While abundant documentation exists concerning the history of the Kingdom of Kongo, the Kingdom of Loango is much less documented by the written sources.

 The Vili have very early maintained relations of equal to equal with the Westerners, especially in trade.
 However, this contact with the west and engagement in the slave trade enriched a tiny minority at the cost of upsetting the societal structure of the Vili.
 The epidemics of trypanosomiasis and smallpox further drastically decreased the population of this people.

 Name

 Depending on the source and context, there are several forms: Bavili, Bavilis, Fiote, Ivili, Loango, Vilis.
 The term fiote ("black"), used by Portuguese settlers, is now considered pejorative.
 The term of Vili also refers to their cultures, and traditions.

 Language

 They speak the Vili, a Bantu language whose number of speakers was estimated at 50 000 in 2010.
 Approximately 45 000 were counted in the Republic of Congo and 5 000 in Gabon.
-The other known names and dialect names are : Civili, Civili ci Loango, Civili ci Moongo, Civili ci Waanda, Civili ci Yombe, Fiot, Fiote, Tshivili, Tsivili.
+The other known names and dialect names are : Civili, Civili ci Luango, Civili ci Moongo, Civili ci Waanda, Civili ci Yombe, Fiot, Fiote, Tshivili, Tsivili.
 The close ethnic group are: Kotchi, Lindji, Ciyoombe, Woyo, Yombe, Yoombe.